Where to Stay in Florence: Best Areas and Hotels

-Here is my insider guide to where to stay in Florence Italy.
+Here is my insider guide to where to stay in Florence Italy for first-time tourists.
 If you’re planning a trip to this stunning ancient city, I congratulate you on your excellent taste.
 What follows is a detailed guide to all of the city’s best areas to stay in Florence and some recommendations on which parts of town are best for which kind of traveler.

 Florence is one of the best-preserved of all the ancient Italian cities.
 It’s also a very compact place, and it is a pedestrian’s dream.
 The city is full of open plazas and pedestrianized streets, so you really shouldn’t need to rely on public transport at all, although there is a good and very economical bus service serving the city.